On several occasions I’ve had one of my children say something like, “Dad, how can I earn $20 today?”

 Then a very important item is mentioned, like a new toy at the store, to which I sometimes reply, “Remember when you spent $20 last week on something?”

 Probably everyone has engaged in this type of conversation at home.
 The lack of discipline in saving money is a big problem in our society.
-We are driven by consumerism, which is a belief that we should purchase the things we want right away, and not by saving our money.
+We give in too easily to slick marketing messages telling us we need things that we don’t really need.
+We also purchase on credit instead of saving for things we want.
 Sometimes procrastination can be our friend while other times it is our enemy.

 For example, some people work better under pressure.
 They might wait till the last minute and then crank out a really great term paper.
 However, it is impossible to wait till the last minute to prepare for retirement.
 That is a journey that must be started early and with some planning.